pmean/build-website/text/18/03/proc-transpose.md

 and three subjects so SAS will create a data set with one row and two columns for subject 1, stack another data set with one row and two columns for subject 2 beneath that and a third data set with one row and two columns for subject 3 beneath that.
-The final data set has threeÂ rows, one for each subject.
-This is the simplest example of going from a tall andÂ  thin format to a short and fat format.
+The final data set has three rows, one for each subject.
+This is the simplest example of going from a tall and  thin format to a short and fat format.

     data original;
-    Â  input a c;
+      input a c;
     cards;
     1 1
     1 2